Best places to see in Sicily Eastern Coast

-First in our online series we unveil Sicily’s East Coast, a jewel box filled with some of the most beautiful baroque and medieval towns, rugged coastlines of turquoise beaches and majestic views of Mt.
+Being based in Taormina we felt we had to begin our travel guide from Sicily’s East Coast, a jewel box filled with some of the most beautiful baroque and medieval towns, rugged coastlines of turquoise beaches and majestic views of Mt.
 Etna.

 Catania provides the perfect entry point for visiting Sicily’s East Coast.
 CTA (Catania Fontanarossa Airport) is connected to major European airports, and strategically located in the mid-point of the East Coast.

 Naturally, one could spend a whole month discovering the secrets of this coast and there’s no shortage of beauty.
 However, realistically we recommend a minimum of 4 days.